EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Python syntax

 On the other hand, **Python favors readability, the use of special characters is reduced to a minimum and separation for parts of the code is done by indentation and line breaks**.
+Which can feel like some kind of pseudo code, perfect for starters, but some purists and hardcore developers may feel uncomfortable.

 Python uses _self_ to refer to the object itself and requires that it be passed as the first argument to each method of the object.

 ```python
 if True: